Lake Eyre: Geography

-Salinity
+Salinity and flooding

 The salinity in the lake increases as the 450 mm salt crust dissolves over a period of six months of a major flood, resulting in a massive fish kill.
 When over 4 m deep, the lake is no saltier than the sea, but salinity increases as the water evaporates, with saturation occurring at about a 500 mm depth.
 The lake takes on a pink hue when saturated, due to the presence of beta-carotene pigment caused by the alga Dunaliella salina.